macCesar/purgeTSS/docs/configuring-guide.md

 }
 ```

-- `purge.mode.all` By default, `purgetss` will search each `class` attribute of your XML files and copy only the styles found there.
+- `purge.mode.all` By default, `purgetss` will search each `class` and `id` attributes of your XML files and copy only the styles and names found there.
-- `purge.mode.conservative` To keep **any style** found anywhere inside your XML files, like in comments, attributes, classes, and even the actual written content in your markup.
+- `purge.mode.conservative` Use `conservative` if you want to keep **any style** found anywhere inside your XML files, like in comments, attributes, classes, ids, and even the actual written content in your markup.
-- `purge.mode.options.safelist` List of classes that you would like to keep regardless of the purge mode or whether or not they are included in your XML files.
+- `purge.mode.options.safelist` List of styles that you would like to keep regardless of the purge mode or whether or not they are included in your XML files.

 ### Large safelist?
-If you need to keep a very large set of classes, you can create a CommonJS module with an array of all the classes and import it into your config file:
+If you need to keep a very large set of styles, you can create a CommonJS module with an array of all the styles and import it into your config file like this:
 ```javascript
 // ./purgetss/config.js
 module.exports = {